 Karen Chen

-Karen Chen joined NC State’s Department of Industrial and Systems Engineering as a faculty member in the Human Factors and Ergonomics group in August 2016.
+Karen Chen joined NC State’s Department of Industrial and Systems Engineering as a faculty member in August 2016.
 Prior to joining ISE, she was a postdoctoral research associate at the Healthcare Systems Engineering Institute at Northeastern University in Boston, Massachusetts.

 Visit Chen’s Virtual and Augmented Reality Lab.